Iced Lemon Loaf

 - 1 tablespoon lemon zest, (zest of half a lemon)

 - 2 tablespoon lemon juice, (juice of half a lemon)

 - 1 teaspoon almond extract

-- Place the sugar and lemon juice in a small pot and place over medium heat.
-Cook, stirring, for 3-5 minutes, or until the sugar has completely dissolved.
-Set aside.
+- Cook the sugar and lemon juice in a small pot over over medium-low heat, stirring, for 2-3 minutes, or until the sugar has completely dissolved.

-- Transfer the batter to the prepared pan, and bake for 10 minutes.
-Lower the oven temperature to 350 degrees and continue to bake for another 45-50 minutes, or until a bamboo skewer inserted in the thickest part of the bread comes out clean or with a few moist crumbs.
+- Transfer the batter to the prepared pan and bake for 55 to 65 minutes, or until a bamboo skewer inserted in the thickest part of the bread comes out clean.

-- Cool the bread in the pan for 10 minutes.
-Remove the slightly cooled bread from the pan and place the loaf on a on a sheet pan.
-Spoon the syrup all over the warm bread.
-Allow the bread to cool completely, then transfer to a wire rack set over a sheet pan, and drizzle with icing.
-Garnish with toasted almonds.
+- Cool the bread in the pan for 10 minutes, then remove the slightly cooled bread from the pan and place it on a on a sheet pan.

 - Place the powdered sugar, Greek yogurt, lemon juice, and almond extract in a small bowl and stir together until smooth.